JoeyHuang1/xfiThermoWebApp/README.md

 This work well for iOS.
 Need to verify if it works in Android.

 2. In XCode, Add Files into project with create folder reference option

+D. To run on Android simulator

+Need to set path to Android adb first, like export PATH="/Users/yourUser/Library/Android/sdk/platform-tools":$PATH